vibhor1403/KKVStore/README.md

 ```sh
 go get github.com/vibhor1403/KVStore
 ```
 To test, I have assumed a folder named KVStore in GOPATH directory.
-This folder should contain the config file, and log files, initially empty.
+This folder should contain the config file.
-As, I have tested for 5 servers, and all the systems are running on local machine, 5 log files should be created in the same directory.
+As, I have tested for 5 servers, and all the systems are running on local machine, 5 log files will be created in the same directory.
 Simply copy the KVStore folder provided in the repository to GOPATH.

 To test the cluster library, use:
 ```sh